NEU-REAL/CAO-RONet/README.md

 # python preprocess/preprocess_vod_odm.py --root_dir data/Delft --save_dir data/Delft/odm
 ```
 where `$ROOT_DIR$` is the path of the VoD dataset.
 The final odometry samples will be saved under the `$SAVE_DIR$/odom_smp/`.
-**Note that** it is normal for some errors to occur during preprocessing, please refer to [CMFlow](https://github.com/Toytiny/CMFlow/blob/master/src/GETTING_STARTED.md)'s explanation.
+**Please note** that it is normal for some errors to occur during preprocessing, please refer to [CMFlow](https://github.com/Toytiny/CMFlow/blob/master/src/GETTING_STARTED.md)'s explanation.

 As mentioned in our paper, we perform data augmentation to produce more samples.
 ```